Hazel Grove High School

-Overview

 Hazel Grove High School (HGHS) is an 11–18 mixed secondary school and sixth form with academy status located on Jacksons Lane in Hazel Grove, Stockport, Greater Manchester, England.

 The school is part of The Laurus Trust a Multi-academy trust operating over 10 schools across the Greater Manchester area.

-The school is also home to the Hazel Grove Sports Centre which allows members of the local community to use the schools sport facilities outside of school hours.
+The school is also home to the Hazel Grove Sports Centre which allows members of the public to use the schools sport facilities outside of school hours.
 The facilities include a sports hall, gymnasium, fitness suite, grass field and multiple Artificial turf pitches.

 History

 Hazel Grove High School was initially built during the post war expansion of secondary education, being built in 1953 as an all boys school with an all girls school being built next to it later in 1961.

-At the start of the 1970s, educational policies' shift away from gender segregated schools led to the amalgamation of the two schools into a single co-educational comprehensive school.
-The merge completed in 1973 unifying the facilities the boys school becoming the east block of the school, the girls school becoming the west block.
+The two schools were combined into a single comprehensive school in 1973.

 The school was inspected by Ofsted in 2018.
 It was rated as "Requires Improvement".

 Due to its "Requires Improvement" rating from the 2018 Ofsted inspection the school started the process of joining a Multi-Academy Trust, officially becoming a part of The Laurus Trust in September 2019.

-After three years under the Laurus Trust's governance, the school was rated as "Good" at its most recent Ofsted inspection, which was carried out in 2022.